 I have gained strong leadership skills through managing projects from strategy to implementation.
 I am passionate about innovations, startups, developers eco-system within Sub-Sahara Africa and also connecting people at the bottom of the socio-economic pyramid with services / solutions that improve their lives and livelihoods.

-I currently lead the Mobile Monday Nigeria team and works on how to connect Startups / businesses to Angel Investors / Venture Capitals.
-Aside this, I am a member of the steering committee of Lagos Angel Network - an exclusive network of angel investors focused on supporting start-up entrepreneurs in Lagos and environs.
+I was the co-founder of Mobile Monday Nigeria team and works on how to connect Startups / businesses to Angel Investors / Venture Capitals.
+Aside this, I was a member of the steering committee of Lagos Angel Network – an exclusive network of angel investors focused on supporting start-up entrepreneurs in Lagos and environs.

 I am always on the look-out for business / startup to help.
 I am the co-author of “Maximizing Your Service Year“ book (written to give practical tips to serving youth corps members on how to maximize their NYSC year).
-And Yes, I am a Venture Capitalist in Training and contribute at OTEKBITS.
+And Yes, I am a Venture Capitalist in Training and contributed at OTEKBITS.

 How could I miss this out?
-Hmm…I am the Business Manager, Nokia Life, Nokia West Africa and currently lead all Developer Experience activities in Nokia West & Central Africa afterwards.
+Hmm…I was the Business Manager, Nokia Life, Nokia West Africa and currently lead all Developer Experience activities in Nokia West & Central Africa afterwards.
 I later joined Microsoft’s DX team as part of its acquisition of Nokia’s Device Business Unit.
 This gave me the opportunity launch services that help to improve people’s livelihood.